-Currently, our Centreville location does not offer emergency animal care.
+Currently, our Centreville location does not offer emergency vet care in Wilmington, DE.
 If your pet is having a medical emergency or if they require critical care, our Windcrest location has a fully trained, caring staff available 24/7 ready to help your pet in any way they can.

 In the event of a serious situation, you can bring your pet to their facility at:

 If at all possible, please call Windcrest ahead of time at 302-998-2995, so we can be prepared for your visit.

 In addition to highly trained and caring staff, the Windcrest 24-hour emergency critical care facility offers:

 - Around-the-clock staff of experienced veterinarians and technicians

 - IV fluid administration